-Ni Pacolet accounted for approximately 4,308 metric tons CO2e Scope 1 and Scope 2 emissions.
+Ni Pacolet, shich has since be sold, accounted for approximately 4,308 metric tons CO2e Scope 1 and Scope 2 emissions.

 The Corporate GHG Protocol used in Pacolet Milliken's inventory divides the emissions into 3 standard categories: Scope 1, Scope 2 and Scope 3.
 The GHG emissions are calculated in metric tons.